charliemeyer2000/website3/app/_content/posts/security-in-the-vibe-coding-age-hacking-series-so.md

 ## Conclusion

 Thanks to the many people who have supported me through this process of responsible disclosure and writing this report.
 Your feedback and advice have been invaluable.
+Thank you to the Series team for being receptive to my feedback and hopping on multiple calls to fix the vulnerabilities.

 At the time of writing this, I have yet to receive a bug bounty from the Series team.